Our Blessed Aunt: Synopsis

-The comedy's protagonist Abdelaziz (Maged el-Masry) returns to Cairo from working in another unnamed Arab country.
+The comedy's protagonist Abdelaziz (Maged el-Masry) returns to Cairo after working in another unnamed Arab country.
 Going to the apartment of his aunt Fakiha (Magda el-Khatib), he discovers that it has become a brothel.
 Lola (Laila Elwi), one of the prostitutes there, tries to convince him to marry her.
 He has them make the place a pension, but they carry on their old profession anyway.
 Everyone is arrested, and Abdelaziz discovers a big surprise.

 Legacy

 Critic Nisreen al-Rashidi cited the film among others on the website 3ain, remarking that:

 Egyptian cinema has presented women and dealt with their problems throughout its history, even addressing them by name, sometimes as “mara” [woman] and sometimes as “sitt” [lady]…Here we monitor ten films using the word “sitt” from the earliest days of the silver screen to today.